Juan Luna

-His winning the gold medal in the 1884 Madrid Exposition of Fine Arts, along with the silver win of fellow Filipino painter Félix Resurrección Hidalgo, prompted a celebration which was a major highlight in the memoirs of members of the Propaganda Movement, with the fellow Ilustrados toasting to the two painters' good health and to the brotherhood between Spain and the Philippines.
+His winning of the gold medal in the 1884 Madrid Exposition of Fine Arts, along with the silver win of fellow Filipino painter Félix Resurrección Hidalgo, prompted a celebration which was a significant highlight in the memoirs of members of the Propaganda Movement, with the fellow Ilustrados toasting the two painters' good health and the brotherhood between Spain and the Philippines.

 Well regarded for work done in the manner of European academies of his time, Luna painted literary and historical scenes, some with an underscore of political commentary.
-His allegorical works were inspired with classical balance, and often showed figures in theatrical poses.
+His allegorical works were inspired by classical balance, and often showed figures in theatrical poses.

 Biography

 Early life

 Born in the town of Badoc, Ilocos Norte in the northern Philippines, Luna was the third among the seven children of Joaquín Luna de San Pedro y Posadas and Laureana Novicio y Ancheta.
-In 1861, the Luna family moved to Manila and he went to Ateneo Municipal de Manila where he obtained his Bachelor of Arts degree.
-He excelled in painting and drawing, and was influenced by his brother, Manuel N. Luna, who, according to Filipino patriot José Rizal, was a better painter than Juan himself.
+In 1861, the Luna family moved to Manila, and he went to the Ateneo Municipal de Manila where he obtained his Bachelor of Arts degree.
+He excelled in painting and drawing and was influenced by his brother, Manuel N. Luna, who, according to Filipino patriot José Rizal, was a better painter than Juan himself.

-Luna enrolled at Escuela Nautica de Manila (now Philippine Merchant Marine Academy) and became a sailor.
+Luna enrolled at the Escuela Nautica de Manila (now Philippine Merchant Marine Academy) and became a sailor.
 He took drawing lessons under the illustrious painting teacher Lorenzo Guerrero of Ermita, Manila.
 He also enrolled in the Academy of Fine Arts (Academia de Dibujo y Pintura) in Manila where he was influenced and taught how to draw by the Spanish artist Agustin Saez.
-However, Luna's vigorous brush strokes displeased his teacher and Luna was discharged from the academy.
+Unfortunately, Luna's vigorous brush strokes displeased his teacher and Luna was discharged from the academy.
 However, Guerrero was impressed by his skill and urged Luna to travel to Madrid to further pursue his work.

 Travel abroad

-In 1875 Manuel and Juan Luna traveled to Europe, where Manuel studied music and Juan painting.
+In 1875 Manuel and Juan Luna travelled to Europe, where Manuel studied music and Juan painting.
 Juan entered the Escuela de Bellas Artes de San Fernando, where he befriended the painter Don Alejo Vera.
-Luna was discontented with the style of teaching in school and decided that it would be much better to work with Vera.
+Luna was unhappy with the style of teaching in the school and decided that it would be much better to work with Vera.

 Vera brought him to Rome for some of his commissions, and Luna was exposed to the art of the Renaissance painters.
-It was in 1878 when his artistic talents was established with the opening of the first art exposition in Madrid which was called the Exposición Nacional de Bellas Artes (National Demonstration of Fine Arts).
-From then on, Luna became engrossed in painting and produced a collection of paintings that he exhibited in the 1881 Exposition.
+It was in 1878 that his artistic talents were established with the opening of the first art exposition in Madrid, which was called the Exposición Nacional de Bellas Artes (National Demonstration of Fine Arts).
+From then on, Luna became engrossed in painting and produced a collection of paintings that he exhibited at the 1881 Exposition.

-In 1881, his La Muerte de Cleopatra (The Death of Cleopatra) won him a silver medal and came in second place.
+In 1881, his La Muerte de Cleopatra won him a silver medal and came in second place.
 Luna's growing reputation as an artist led to a pensionado (pension) scholarship at 600 pesos annually through the Ayuntamiento of Manila.
-The condition was that he was obliged to develop a painting which captured the essence of Philippine history which would then become the Ayuntamiento's property.
+The condition was that he was obliged to develop a painting which captured the essence of Philippine history, which would then become the Ayuntamiento's property.